University of Leeds Boat Club

 The University of Leeds Boat Club (UOLBC) is the rowing club for students at the University of Leeds, West Yorkshire, England.
 The club races in green, burgundy and white colours representing those of the University of Leeds and is affiliated to British Rowing.
 The club owns and maintains a variety of different rowing and sculling boats of different classes.

 History

-The club was founded in 1919 and members were able to initially use the facilities of the Bradford Amateur Rowing Club.
+The club was founded in 1912 as the Leeds University Union Boat Club and had adopted its current title by 1919.
+Members were able to initially use the facilities of the Bradford Amateur Rowing Club.

 During the 1920s and early 1930s the boathouse was located at Rodley on the bank of the Leeds and Liverpool Canal.
 Another boathouse which was built in 1921 in the village of Calverley was used by the students.

 In 1937 the club moved to a new boathouse at Swillington, Woodlesford on the Aire.

 Having occupied a variety of buildings throughout the area, the current water base is located in Leeds following the completion of a new boat house which opened in September 2014 next to Thwaite Mills in Stourton.
 Land training takes place in Leeds University's sport complex on the main campus in Leeds.